ganeti/p2v-transfer/README.rst

 already include /usr/share/ganeti/os, so you can omit ``--with-os-dir``::

-  gnt-cluster copyfile ganeti-p2v-transfer-0.1.tar.gz
+  gnt-cluster copyfile /root/ganeti-p2v-transfer-0.1.tar.gz
   gnt-cluster command "tar xf ganeti-p2v-transfer-0.1.tar.gz &&
+    cd ganeti-p2v-transfer-0.1 &&
     ./configure --prefix=/usr --localstatedir=/var \
       --sysconfdir=/etc &&
     make install-target"

-Once the package is installed, edit the file ``$PREFIX/etc/ganeti/instance-p2v-target/p2v-target.conf`` to uncomment the ``EXTRA_PKGS`` value that is appropriate to the hypervisor you are using on this cluster.
+Once the package is installed, edit the file ``/etc/ganeti/instance-p2v-target/p2v-target.conf`` to uncomment the ``EXTRA_PKGS`` value that is appropriate to the hypervisor you are using on this cluster.

 The actual path that ganeti will search for operating system definitions can be determined easily in ganeti 2.4.3 by running ``gnt-cluster info``